TalTech-HPC-Centre/user-guides-staging/public/_sources/software.md.txt

 [Salome](https://salome-platform.org/) is a CAD program with interfaces to meshing software.
 It can be used by a GUI or python scripts.
 More about Salome on our HPC can be found [here](https://hpc.pages.taltech.ee/user-guides/engineering/cad-mesh.html#salome).

+#### BRL-CAD
+[BRL-CAD](https://brlcad.org/) is a CAD software that has been in development since 1979 and is open-source since 2004.
+It is based on CSG modeling.
+BRL-CAD does not provide volume meshing, however, the CSG geometry can be exported to BREP (boundary representation, like STL, OBJ, STEP, IGES, PLY), the g-* tols are for this, while the *-g tools are for importing.
+More about BRL-CAD on our HPC can be found [here](https://hpc.pages.taltech.ee/user-guides/engineering/cad-mesh.html#brl-cad).

 #### Gmsh

 [Gmsh](https://gmsh.info/) is an open source 3D finite element mesh generator with a built-in CAD engine and post-processor.
 More about Gmsh on our HPC can be found [here](https://hpc.pages.taltech.ee/user-guides/engineering/cad-mesh.html#gmsh).